Christy-clair/A-liking-App/README.md

-# created a liking App using CodeSandbox
+# Created a liking App using CodeSandbox